Des-Nerger/flare_commits_before_4_jun_2011/README.txt

 === FULLSCREEN ===

 If flare works in windowed mode, it should be safe to run fullscreen.
-To run flare in fullscreen mode, add the following flag: flare -f or flare --fullscreen
+To run flare in fullscreen mode, edit config/settings.txt and set fullscreen=1

 === SAVE FILES ===

-Make sure you have read access to the "saves" folder.
+Make sure you have read and write access to the "saves" folder.
 Currently the game is automatically saved when you exit.